 Resources for Military and Veteran Students

-- Join Military Veterans of the University of Baltimore, UB's chapter of Student Veterans of America.
+- Join Military Veterans of the University of Baltimore, UBalt's chapter of Student Veterans of America.

 - Browse career networks specifically for veterans: